 5 Topics To Address In Every LLC Operating Agreement

 First, a few basics.
-An LLC is a business structure where business owners can choose their own management structure and are not held liable for the company’s debts.
+An LLC or limited liability company is a business structure where business owners can choose their own management structure and are not held liable for the company’s debts.
 It has the flexibility and lack of formalities offered by a partnership or single proprietorship combined with the limited liability of a corporation.
 An LLC protects you from personal liability by safeguarding your personal assets, such as your home, car, and savings accounts, in the event that your LLC files for bankruptcy or is sued.

 But what is an operating agreement?
 An operating agreement is a written contract that contains rules for how an LLC will be run and what its management structure will be like.
 This document helps clarify what each member/owner's role is within the company and how they will interact with one another and any managers who may be appointed to handle day-to-day operations.